Azure/semantic-kernel-bot-in-a-box/README.md

 ## Solution Architecture

 The solution architecture is described in the diagram below.
-The Data block is not included in this repository.

 ![Solution Architecture](./readme_assets/architecture.png)